mathjax/MathJax-docs/configuration.rst

 .. note::

-  There is currently no provider who offers a rolling release link, i.e, a link that updates to each newer version of MathJax upon release.
+  Some CDN providers :ref:`on our list <mathjax-CDN>` offer a "rolling release" link, i.e, a link that updates to each newer version of MathJax upon release.

 The URL that you use to obtain MathJax determines the version that you get.
 For example, `cdnjs` uses a URL that includes the version tag so